SerJosh/oaks-taverners-cricket-club/README.md

   - You can also click on other locations to bring up basic details at the top left of the map.

-- About Us Page

-  - There is a "click here" option on the About us text section which will lead you to the oakstavern@gmail.com which does not exist so an error page will show up on an new page.

 * Contact Us Page

   - When filling out the contact us form, all fields are mandatory when clicking on the submit button.